rg572/AddingMachine/README.md

 # Adding Machine - Happy Independence Day 2019.

-For your long weekend project, create a client-side adding machine that runs in a borwser, in [Typescript](https://www.typescriptlang.org/), using Dijkstra’s two-stack evaluator.
-Your needs have only one page, so carefully read the notes in the diagram below.
+For your long weekend project, create a client-side adding machine that runs in a browser, in [Typescript](https://www.typescriptlang.org/), using Dijkstra’s two-stack evaluator.
+Your app needs have only one page, so carefully read the notes in the diagram below.

-But first, you should learn you some Typescript.
+But first, you should `learn you some Typescript`.
 Read why it was created and why people use it.
+Find out how to implement a single page web using Typescript.

 It should look something like this when you load the app's URL into a Chrome browser:
 ![Mockup](AddingMachine.png)